MoOx/phenomic/CONTRIBUTING.md

 accurately.

-You can run a development server to check if the changes you made are being displayed accurately by running `yarn run docs:start`.
+You can run a development server to check if the changes you made are being displayed accurately by running `yarn docs:start`.

 You can modify `docs/*` code and get real times update in your browser.